-The Town Council will reach out to community groups and working in conjunction with them in order to deliver projects on behalf of the Community as a whole.
-The Town Council will aim to avoid duplicating the work currently being carried out by other community groups.
+To facilitate this the Town Council will reach out to community groups and working in conjunction with them to deliver projects on behalf of the Community as a whole.
+The Town Council will aim to avoid duplicating the work currently being carried out by agencies and other community groups.